 Many peer counselors and lactation professionals are taught basic counseling skills without any knowledge of body language or mindfulness skills which does not contribute to deep listening or the ability to fully understand the depth of the clients issue and need.
 Attendees will be able to use proper listening skill, appropriate body language, and mindfulness while employing Three Part Listening Skills to better understand and address the needs of their patients.

 Lactation professionals often hear from their clients that their breastfed babies have been diagnosed as lactose intolerance.
 This lack of understanding regarding types of lactose intolerance and potential issues with breastfeeding involving the newborn gut often lead to a cessation of breastfeeding.
 This session will cover the three main types of lactose intolerance as well as galactosemia.
 Maternal gut damage and protein sensitivity and how that can impact the breastfed baby will also be addressed.
 Attendees will also learn about the most common foods that cause food sensitivity and allergy and what referrals are best made with these issues.

-The session looks at the Ten Steps to BabyFriendly and the science that supports this elevated level of care for the maternal infant dyad.
-Brain and micro biome development as well as epigenetic influence in the first days and weeks in both mother and baby that is guided by breastfeeding behavior, nutrition and skin to skin will be explored.
+The session looks at the Ten Steps to BabyFriendly and the science that supports this elevated level of care for the maternal-infant dyad.
+We will explore how the brain, microbiome, and epigenomic development is guided by breast/chestfeeding behavior, nutrition, and skin to skin.
 The Ten Steps shapes how attachment forms and attachment informs the biologic foundation for long-term health.
-The improved biological outcomes for mother and baby based on this care will be addressed.
-Finally, how the Ten Steps influence family life post hospital stay will be examined.
+The improved biological outcomes for mother and baby based on BFHI care will be addressed.
+Finally, how the Ten Steps influences family life post-hospital stay will be examined.

 Objective #1: List two ways skin to skin alters the development of the newborn.

 Objective #2: Identify at least two ways BFHI care alters attachment between the parent-baby dyad.